Going John Galt

 Central bank genie is out of the bottle

-Asymmetrical stimulus and idiosyncratic, country-specific vulnerabilities (i.e., energy policy, COVID policy, domestic political issues, sovereign debt levels and central bank reaction function / credibility / reserves) are at the center of today’s diverging global interest rates / increasing interest rate differentials (actual and expected)
+Asymmetrical stimulus and idiosyncratic, country-specific vulnerabilities (i.e., energy policy, COVID policy, domestic political issues, sovereign debt levels and central bank reaction function / credibility / reserves) are at the center of today’s diverging global interest rates / increasing interest rate differentials (actual and expected)1.
+This in turn is the main driver of FX today.

 The US stimulated its economy to the tune of $1.7tn in monetary (QE) and $3.5tn in fiscal easing (~$1.7tn of which has actually been spent so far) since the Biden's inauguration.